mapsense/embedded-maps/README.md

 ### Resources

-The documentation is available in the [Mapsense API Wiki](https://github.com/mapsense/embedded-maps/wiki/Mapsense-Embedded-Maps).
+The documentation is available in the [Mapsense API wiki](https://github.com/mapsense/embedded-maps/wiki/Mapsense-Embedded-Maps).

-A live demo can be found at the [embed demo page](https://explore.mapsense.co/explore/embed/). (login required)
+A live demo can be found at the [embed demo page](https://explore.mapsense.co/explore/embed/).

 ### Contributing